-The KU Police Department responds to calls by dispatching officer(s).
-If assistance is required form the Overland Park Police Department or the Overland Park Fire Department, KUPD will contact the appropriate unit.
-If a sexual assault or rape should occur, staff on the scene, including KUPD, will offer the victim a wide variety of resources, including the presence of a sexual assault advocate.
+KUPD Security Officers respond to calls and notifications when they are received.
+Security Officers will contact appropriate emergency response agencies as needed (Overland Park Police Department, Overland Park Fire Department, etc.) If a sexual assault or rape should occur, staff on scene, including KUPD Security Officers, will offer the victim a wide variety of resources, including the presence of a sexual assault advocate.